Faculty

 Bilal Ibrahim

 Bilal Ibrahim is an Assistant Professor of Global Studies.
 He studies a flourishing tradition of theology, philosophy, science, and Sufism produced from 12th century and after across the Islamicate world.
-His current projects explore the critical transformations and interactions that develop between the “rational sciences” and “religious” or “scriptural sciences”, beginning with the pivotal role of the well-known theologian, Fakhr al-Din al-Razi (d.
+His current projects explore the critical transformations and interactions that develop between the rational sciences and religiousu or scriptural sciences, beginning with the pivotal role of the well-known theologian, Fakhr al-Din al-Razi (d.
 1210).
-His current book manuscript is entitled, The Forgotten Tradition: Fakhr al-Dīn al-Rāzī and the Expansion of the Islamic Sciences.
+His current book manuscript is titled The Forgotten Tradition: Fakhr al-Dīn al-Rāzī and the Expansion of the Islamic Sciences.

 Nicholas Longo, Department Chair